Heat is a 1972 film produced by Andrew Warhola, it parodies

 Speaker: This quote comes from a review of one of my focus films 'Princess Mononoke', it talks of the prominence of nature within the film and it's meanings.
 I believe the quote on screen does an excellent job of summarising the film in one sentence.
 When the summary of a film mentions 'the unspoiled forest' it is clear that is this forest is key to the narrative and so supports my theory that Miyazaki is indeed an auteur.

-Projector: "Eboshi is depicted as an astute business-woman with a desire to make money at the expense of the forest, even if she must kill all the gods, animals and trees there."(Item 12)
+money at the expense of the forest, even if she must kill all the gods,

 Speaker: This quote comes the book 'Continuum: Journal of Media & Cultural Studies', a book about the environmentalism in two films, one of which being Princess Mononoke.
 This quote alone supports my theory again of humanity destroying their relationship with nature.
 This book goes into great detail about individual characters and their relation to overall themes such as the suggestion that Eboshi “embodies environmentalist evil.”
 The writers of this book summarise perfectly Miyazaki’s message “supernatural forces of destruction are unleashed by humans greedily consuming natural resources.”
 I couldn’t really have put it better myself, Miyazaki is really starting to look more and more like an auteur.